On the Structure of Wave Functions in Complex Chern-Simons Theory: Introduction

 The paper is organized as follows.
 In Section~\ref{sec: theory}, we review the necessary background notions on complex CS theory and the AJ conjecture.
 In Section~\ref{sec: main}, we present most of our results.
 In particular, we state the integrality conjecture for the WKB resummed wave function and show how it implies the cancellation of singularities at rational values of $\hbar$.
 We also provide two different techniques for evaluating the wave function at rational points.
-In Section~\ref{sec: examples}, we illustrate these results by performing explicit computations in the concrete examples of the figure-eight and the three-twist knots.
+In Section~\ref{sec: examples}, we illustrate these results by performing explicit computations in the examples of the figure-eight and three-twist knots.
 In Section~\ref{sec: stateintegral}, we evaluate directly the state integral in the rational case for the figure-eight knot.
 Finally, we conclude and list some open problems in Section~\ref{sec-conclusions}.
-In the three Appendices, we provide additional details on the calculations we perform in Section~\ref{sec: main} and recall some useful properties of Faddeev's quantum dilogarithm.
+In the three appendices, we provide additional details on the calculations we perform in Section~\ref{sec: main} and recall some useful properties of Faddeev's quantum dilogarithm.

-\section{Complex Chern--Simons theory and the $A$-polynomial}
+\section{Complex Chern--Simons theory and the $\boldsymbol{ A}$-polynomial}

-In this section, we review the fundamental aspects of complex CS theory on a closed three-manifold and the construction of the classical and quantum $A$-polynomials.
-The physical understanding of the connection to A-polynomials was developed in~\cite{gukov}, and an excellent summary can be found in~\cite{dimofte-rev}.
+In this section, we review the fundamental aspects of complex CS theory on a closed three-manifold and the construction of the classical and quantum $A$-polynomials of a hyperbolic knot.
+The physical understanding of the connection to $A$-polynomials was developed in~\cite{gukov}, and an excellent summary can be found in~\cite{dimofte-rev}.
 The AJ conjecture, which is at the basis of many of our computations, was proposed in~\cite{stavros-aj}.
-We pay special attention to the case of CS theory with $\text{SL}(2,\IC)$ gauge group on the complement of a hyperbolic knot in the three-sphere and introduce the two benchmark examples that we will consider later in this work, that is, the figure-eight and the three-twist knots.
+We pay special attention to the case of CS theory with~$\mathrm{SL}(2,\IC)$ gauge group on the complement of a hyperbolic knot in the three-sphere and introduce the two benchmark examples that we will consider later in this work, that is, the figure-eight and three-twist knots.

-\subsection{Classical and quantum $A$-polynomials}
+\subsection{Classical and quantum $\boldsymbol{ A}$-polynomials}